-NADA is the organisation for the non-government alcohol and other drugs sector in NSW, and Paul Hardy, CRC’s Senior Alcohol & Other Drugs Transition Worker, was presented with a Certificate of Commendation for Outstanding Contribution in June 2016.
+NADA is the organisation for the non-government alcohol and other drugs sector in NSW, and Paul Hardy, CRC’s Senior Alcohol and Other Drugs Transition Worker, was presented with a Certificate of Commendation for Outstanding Contribution in June 2016.
 This award recognises the significant contribution of an individual working in the non- government alcohol and other drugs sector.
 There were a total of eight individuals short listed, and the competition was acknowledged to be particularly tough.

-This research included an extensive literature review, hundreds of e-mail and phone conversations with experts around the world, and 26 direct service visits to community based programs in Chicago, Detroit, Washington, Providence, New York, London and Glasgow.
+This research included an extensive literature review, hundreds of email and phone conversations with experts around the world, and 26 direct service visits to community based programs in Chicago, Detroit, Washington, Providence, New York, London and Glasgow.

-The resulting research paper is titled An Exploration of Best Practice in Community Based Reintegration Programs for People Leaving Custody in the US and the UK, and you can read & download a copy of it here.
+The resulting research paper is titled An Exploration of Best Practice in Community Based Reintegration Programs for People Leaving Custody in the US and the UK, and you can read and download a copy of it here.

 More information is available on The Winston Churchill Memorial Trust website.